pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/Capstone.md

     - If a product is sold out, the customer is informed and returned to the Purchase menu.
     - If not enough of the product is in stock for the amount the customer requested then they should be informed there is insufficient stock.
     - If a valid product is selected it is marked as purchased.
-    - There is not a requirement to combine sumular items (27 X E1 Pork Chops and 13 X  E1 Port Chops)
+    - There is not a requirement to combine similar items (27 X E1 Pork Chops and 13 X  E1 Pork Chops)
     - After the product is purchased, the balance should be updated accordingly and the customer returned to the Order menu.
-  - Selecting ​(3) Complete Transaction​ allows the customer to complete the transaction and receive a report of the products they ordered and any remaining change back.
+  - Selecting ​(3) Complete Transaction​ allows the customer to complete the transaction and receive a report of the products they ordered and lists any remaining change they should receive back in the mail.
       - The customer’s money is returned using nickels, dimes, quarters, ones, fives, tens, and twenties. (using the smallest amount of bills and coins possible).
     - The customer’s current balance should be updated to $0 remaining.
     - A report should be displayed that shows the items purchased, the amount of each item, the total cost for those items, and the total amount for the order.